Welcome to McDonald Montessori School!

 Although After School Activities vary from year to year, in the past we have offered:

 We have people from our community teaching the majority of our After School programs.
 Therefore, our programs have separate registration fees, usually payable to the individual instructor or organization providing the program.
-All programs are offered on-site here at school.
+All programs are offered at McDonald Montessori School.

 Our summer camp session is for Children's House (3-6 year old) students only.